mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

  - Perspectives
  - Tipo types
- - We'll take a look at more fetures you can use to customize your app like setting CSS Styles for fields and customizing select menus
+ - We'll take a look at more features you can use to customize your app like setting CSS Styles for fields and customizing select menus
  - We'll take a look at filters
  - We'll talk more on relationships
  - We'll cover more advanced concepts on user roles